tendermint/tendermint/docs/architecture/adr-071-proposer-based-timestamps.md

 The existence and use of both of these timestamps can get a bit confusing, so some background is given here to clarify their uses.

 The [proposal message currently has a timestamp](https://github.com/tendermint/tendermint/blob/e5312942e30331e7c42b75426da2c6c9c00ae476/types/proposal.go#L31).
-This timestamp is the local time of the proposer when sending the `Proposal` message.
+This timestamp is the current Unix time known to the proposer when sending the `Proposal` message.
 This timestamp is not currently used as part of consensus.
 The changes in this ADR will begin using the proposal message timestamp as part of consensus.
 We will refer to this as the **proposal timestamp** throughout this design.